 Entry to the competition is free.

-The British Parking Awards ae judged by a panel of around a dozen people drawn from across the parking, automotive, consultancy and related fields.
+The British Parking Awards are judged by a panel drawn from across the parking, automotive, consultancy and related fields.

 Each entry is read by at least three jury members prior to short listing